mneiferbag/javascript-examples/README.md

 If you have problems with file permissions when writing files on your host from within your Docker container, see this blog post from Juan Treminio on [Running Docker Containers as Current Host User](https://jtreminio.com/blog/running-docker-containers-as-current-host-user/).

+## Node

+To check if any module in a project is outdated use `npm outdated`.
+To update all dependencies after making changes to `package.json`, use `npm update`.

 ## Links

 * [Can I use...
 Support tables for HTML5, CSS3, etc](https://caniuse.com/ "Can I use...
 Support tables for HTML5, CSS3, etc")